Praashoo7/How-Many-Crimes-Have-You-Committed/README.md

 ![Readme Image](imgs/ReadMe-Images/ReadMe-Image.png)<br><br>

-# Copy the Image and share it on your Socials to raise awareness!
+# Copy the Image and share it on your Socials to raise awareness.

 ![Readme Image1](imgs/ReadMe-Images/ReadMe-Image1.png)